Do you have a question on general consumer issues in everyday life or do you want to file a complaint against a company

 Please note that the processing of your complaint by our lawyers has no influence on the regular statutory limitation period.

-If your claim / requirement threatens to expire due to the fact that the matter occurred a long time ago, you must take action.
+If your claim / requirement threatens to expire because the matter occurred a long time ago, you must act.

 The statute of limitations can be suspended by filing a lawsuit at court before the end of the corresponding time limit.

 What rights do I have when buying online?
 How do I recognize a reputable online shop?
 What rights do I have in the event of flight delays or lost luggage?